 We monitor the electricity usage at our HQ closely.
-For 2020, we recorded a drastic decrease in the electricity consumed.
-The decrease was due to the COVID-19 pandemic and the Malaysian Government implemented measures, i.e. Movement Control Order (MCO) and Recovery MCO (RMCO) empowering the employees to work from home.
+For 2021, we continue to record a decrease in the electricity consumed.
+The Malaysian government implemented measures, i.e., Movement Control Order (MCO) which resulted in the closure of our HQ and mandating the employees to work from home for a significant period in 2021.